Zaid-Mirza/AttachmentManager/README.md

 </div>
 <br/>

-You can use this light weight library to implement attachment feature (taking picture using camera, picking up file/image from gallery or file system or google drive).
-The library helps you to simplify all the process related to picking files without worrying about system permissions
+You can use this lightweight library to implement the attachment feature (taking pictures using the camera, picking up files/images from gallery or file system, or google drive).
+The library helps you to simplify all the processes related to picking files without worrying about system permissions

 ### Language Support